rodneyosodo/africastalking-eris-devkit-playground/arduino/arduino.md

 The key features are

-1. The dev kit is able to read analog input signals from different sensors and turn it into an output such as activating a motor, turning LED on/off, connect to the cloud and many other actions.
+1. The dev kit is able to read analog input signals from different sensors and turn it into an output such as activating a motor, turning LED on/off, connecting to the cloud and many other actions.
 2. Unlike most previous programmable circuit boards, Eris Dev kit does not need an extra piece of hardware \(called a programmer\) in order to load a new code onto the board.
 You can simply use a USB cable.

 ## LAYOUT